The Backstreet Boys

 You have "things"!
 That's what they love about you: your "things."
 But a close second is your attributes

 - British-Irish group The Wanted have been around for the few years; after initial success in their native UK, they're starting to enjoy Stateside success as well, thanks in part to their hit "Glad You Came" and new management in the form of Scooter Braun.
-Despite (or perhaps because of) marketing to a generally older audience, they are often overshadowed by the X Factor powered One Direction (In the UK, they're very successful, but in the US, they have virtually no fanbase to support them.)
+Despite (or perhaps because of) marketing to a generally older audience, they are often overshadowed by the X Factor powered One Direction, especially internationally where they have had virtually no success after "Glad You Came."

 - JLS, from England; like One Direction, they rose to popularity after their season of The X Factor.
 Much like 98 Degrees, though, they formed independently and initially auditioned for X Factor together.
-They never made any impact in the United States.
+They never made any impact in the United States (or in Europe).

 - D☆DATE, a Japanese Boy Band formed from members of the D-Boys acting troupe, is quite possibly the only place where you can find a Kamen Rider and an Ultraman singing with a Super Sentai villain.
 (And a couple of other guys.)